-National Grid is subject to the UK Corporate Governance Code 2016 (the Code).
-The Code sets out principles and provisions relating to the good governance of listed companies.
+National Grid is subject to the UK Corporate Governance Code 2018 (the Code).
+The Code sets out the principles to be applied relating to the good governance of listed companies.

 Articles of Association

 The Company's Articles of Association are one of its core governance documents.
 The Articles of Association were amended by special resolution at the Company's Annual General Meeting on 30 July 2012.

 In response to requirements under the Sarbanes-Oxley Act 2002 the Board has adopted a Code of Ethics for senior financial professionals.
 The full text of this code is disclosed below:

 There are currently no amendments or waivers to the Code of ethics for senior financial professionals.